Project: SPINE

 Updated on

-Spine is an interactive installation based on twenty glowing cubes and an atmospheric sound composition.
+“Spine is an interactive installation based on twenty glowing cubes and an atmospheric sound composition.
 Each cube is moved in fluid motions by two computer-controlled motors.
-The movements of the cubes, as well as the sound composition, react to nearby visitors by working together as one coherent expression in dialogue with the surroundings - a fifty meter long spine floating in space continually displaying new movements, light scenes and sounds.
-Spine is moody, sometimes shy and avoidant at other times more curious and almost aggressive.
+The installation reacts to nearby visitors, forming one coherent expression — a fifty-meter-long spine floating in space, continually displaying new movements, light scenes, and sounds.
+Spine is moody, sometimes shy and avoidant, at other times more curious and almost aggressive.”

-40 DMX-controlled winches
+• 40 DMX-controlled winches

-20 DMX-controlled light sources
+• 20 DMX-controlled light sources

-a dedicated sound PC with multiple MIDI interfaces
+• A sound PC with multiple MIDI interfaces

-and 11 strategically located speakers
+• 11 strategically placed speakers

-SPINE from Kollision on Vimeo.
+SPINE by Kollision on Vimeo

 Updated on